tasks/docs/docs/manual_sort_mode.md

 * Tags
 * Filters

-### Google Tasks

-You must toggle on `☰ > Synchronization > Google Tasks > Custom order
-synchronization fix` to workaround a [long-standing bug](https://issuetracker.google.com/issues/132432317) in the Google Tasks API.
-This setting will force Tasks to always perform a full synchronization of your custom ordering and subtask information

 ### CalDAV, DAVx⁵, and EteSync lists

-Tasks implements `My order` using `x-apple-sort-order`, a non-standard extension to the iCalendar protocol.
+Tasks.org implements `My order` using `x-apple-sort-order`, a non-standard extension to the iCalendar protocol.
 This sort order is compatible with Apple Reminders and Nextcloud Tasks.

 ### Astrid manual sorting

-Tasks supports Astrid's legacy manual sort mode for 'My Tasks', 'Today', and tags

-* This sort mode will be replaced in a future release
+Tasks.org supports Astrid's legacy manual sort mode for 'My Tasks', 'Today', and tags. *This sort mode is not recommended, proceed with caution!* This sort mode will be replaced in a future release, and Astrid sort order data will not be migrated

-* Toggle on `☰ > Advanced > Astrid manual sorting` to enable this sort mode
+* Toggle on `⚙ > App settings > Advanced > Astrid manual sorting` to enable this sort mode
 * `Show hidden` and `Show completed` toggles are not supported
 * Manual order changes in this sort mode are not reflected in `My order`
 * Subtasks created in this sort mode are not visible in the edit screen